-Pension Liability: During 2015, the Division adopted Governmental Accounting Standards Board (GASB) Statement No. 68, Accounting and Financial Reporting for Pensions-an Amendment of GASB Statement No. 27 and GASB Statement No. 71, Pension Transition for Contributions Made Subsequent to the Measurement Date - An Amendment of GASB Statement No. 68 which significantly revised accounting for pension costs and liabilities.
-For reasons discussed below, many end users of this financial statement will gain a clearer understanding of the Division's actual financial condition by adding deferred inflows of resources related to pension and the net pension liability to the reported net position and subtracting deferred outflows of resources related to pension.
+Net pension/OPEB liabilities: The net pension liability is reported by the Division at December 31, 2018 and is reported pursuant to Government Accounting Standards Board (GASB) Statement No. 68, Accounting and Financial Reporting for Pensions - an Amendment of GASB Statement No. 27.
+For fiscal year 2018, the Division adopted GASB Statement No. 75, Accounting and Financial Reporting for Postemployment Benefits Other Than Pensions, which significantly revises accounting for costs and liabilities related to other OPEB.
+For reasons discussed below, many end users of this financial statement will gain a clearer understanding of the Division's actual financial condition by adding deferred inflows of resources related to pension and OPEB, the net pension liability and the net OPEB liability to the reported net position and subtracting deferred outflows of resources related to pension and OPEB.

 GASB standards are national and apply to all government financial reports prepared in accordance with generally accepted accounting principles.
-When accounting for pension costs, GASB Statement No. 27 focused on a funding approach.
-This approach limited pension costs to contributions annually required by law, which may or may not be sufficient to fully fund each plan's net pension liability.
-GASB Statement No. 68 takes an earnings approach to pension accounting; however, the nature of Ohio's statewide pension systems and state law governing those systems requires additional explanation in order to properly understand the information presented in these statements.
+Prior accounting for pensions (GASB Statement No. 27, Accounting for Pensions by State and Local Governmental Employers) and postemployment benefits (GASB Statement No. 45, Accounting and Financial Reporting by Employers for Postemployment Benefits Other Than Pensions) focused on a funding approach.
+This approach limited pension and OPEB costs to contributions annually required by law, which may or may not be sufficient to fully fund each plan's net pension liability or net OPEB liability.
+GASB Statement No. 68 and GASB Statement No. 75 take an earnings approach to pension and OPEB accounting; however, the nature of Ohio's statewide pension/OPEB plans and state law governing those systems requires additional explanation in order to properly understand the information presented in these statements.

-Under the new standards required by GASB Statement No. 68, the net pension liability equals the Division's proportionate share of each plan's collective:
+GASB Statement No. 68 and GASB Statement No. 75 require the net pension liability and the net OPEB liability to equal the Division's proportionate share of each plan's collective:

-- 1. Present value of estimated future pension benefits attributable to active and inactive employees' past service - 2.
+- 1. Present value of estimated future pension/OPEB benefits attributable to active and inactive employees' past service - 2.
 Minus plan assets available to pay these benefits